encode/django-vanilla-views/docs/topics/frequently-asked-questions.md

 ### Can I use decorators with Vanilla views?

 Yes.
-Using decorators with `django-vanilla-view` is *exactly* the same as using decorators with Django's regular class-based view.
+Using decorators with `django-vanilla-views` is *exactly* the same as using decorators with Django's regular class-based view.
 You can [wrap the decorator in the URL conf][urlconf-decorators], like so:

     urlpatterns = patterns('',
         (r'^create-report/', login_required(CreateReportView.as_view())),